Saturday, March 25, 2023

 Disadvantages of Fedora

-1. The setup process is lengthy.
+1. The setup process is lengthy and intricate.

 2. It necessitates the use of extra software tools on the server.